 Globalization has impacted societies around the world as the sharing of products has contributed to the perception that cultures are losing their individuality.

 One way to approach understanding relationships across scales is through commodity chains.
 A commodity chain contains the links between the collection of resources to their transformation into goods or commodities and, finally, to their distribution to consumers.
 Commodity chains can be unique depending on the product types or the types of markets (agriculture versus textiles for example).
 Different stages of a commodity chain can also involve different economic sectors or be handled by the same business.
 Figure 1.1 visualizes a simplified commodity chain for the seafood industry.

-Understanding the path that fish took on its way to our plates as it moves across scales allows us to think about the interconnections between capture/production (wild fisheries vs. aquaculture), generation (converting whole fish to other product forms such as fish fillets or canned fish), distribution and sales (transferring products to locations for consumption and selling products to consumers).
+Understanding the path that fish took on its way to our plates as it moves across the commodity chain allows us to think about the interconnections between capture/production (wild fisheries vs. aquaculture), generation (converting whole fish to other product forms such as fish fillets or canned fish), distribution and sales (transferring products to locations for consumption and selling products to consumers).